chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

 ### 8.1 Influences

-The success of UNIX lies not so much in new inventions but rather in the full exploitation of a carefully selected set of fertile ideas, and especially in showing that they can be keys to the implementation of a small yet powerful operating system.
+<mark>The success of UNIX lies not so much in new inventions but rather in the full exploitation of a carefully selected set of fertile ideas</mark>, and especially in showing that they can be keys to the implementation of a small yet powerful operating system.

-> The success of UNIX lies not so much in new inventions but rather in the full exploitation of a carefully selected set of fertile ideas.

 The `fork` operation, essentially as we implemented it, was present in the Berkeley time-sharing system [8].
 On a number of points we were influenced by Multics, which suggested the particular form of the I/O system calls [9] and both the name of the Shell and its general functions, The notion that the Shell should create a process for each command was also suggested to us by the early design of Multics, although in that system it was later dropped for efficiency reasons.
 A similar scheme is used by TENEX [10].